Health in the Americas 2022

 Communicable diseases

-In 2021, there were 32 new cases of tuberculosis per 100 000 population in the Bolivarian Republic of Venezuela.
+In 2022, there were 35 new cases of tuberculosis per 100 000 population in Venezuela (Bolivarian Republic of).
 In 2019, the overall tuberculosis mortality rate (age-adjusted and per 100 000 population) was 2.7 (1.5 in women and 4.2 in men).

-In 2020, the estimated human immunodeficiency virus (HIV) infection incidence rate (new diagnoses) was 17.4 per 100 000 population.
+In 2020, the estimated human immunodeficiency virus (HIV) infection incidence rate (new diagnoses) was 17.5 per 100 000 population.
 The age-adjusted mortality rate for HIV was 26.1 per 100 000 population in 2019.
 It should be noted that during the 2000-2019 period this indicator decreased by 215.6%.
+There were no reported cases of human rabies in the country in 2022.

 Noncommunicable diseases and risk factors